wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 ## Get on AWS

 1. Get a email from Gmail.com if you don't already have one.
+1. Use the <strong>Google Chrome browser</strong>.
+Don't use the Firefox browser because it repeats characters on its own in Lightsial's pop-up terminal.
 1. Sign up for an Amazon account if you don't already have one.
 New accounts get one year of free tier access.

 1. <a target="_blank" href="https://aws.amazon.com/lightsail/pricing/">https://aws.amazon.com/lightsail/pricing/</a>